+It shall be observed, that the above referred ITU-R Handbook and ITU-R recommendation M.819 [66] are Fixed Wireless Access (FWA) specific, while the resolution COM6/18 refers to the “fixed wireless broadband”.
+This terminology inconsistency may require further clarifications and studies on their applicability and deployment scenario assumptions.
+Such studies are considered to be out of scope of this study item.

-The above text from COM6/18 in [58] is found to be applicable to the 7 – 24 GHz range where multiple fixed wireless broadband systems were deployed as fixed services on primary basis.
+The above text from COM6/18 in [59] is found to be applicable to the 7 – 24 GHz range where multiple fixed wireless broadband systems were deployed as fixed services on primary basis.

+It is expected that results of the above studies will be reported to the WRC-23 conference.

 5 Study on general aspects

 5.1 General

+This clause provides discussion on general aspects of the 7 – 24 GHz frequency range study item applicable to both UE and BS studies, unless otherwise stated.

-5.2 Selection of example frequencies
+5.2 Selection of frequency sub-ranges and example frequencies

-The performance trends related to vital components and technologies to be used within the frequency range 7 – 24 GHz indicates that the frequency range needs to be split up into sub-ranges, each with one example frequency.
+The performance trends related to vital components and technologies to be used within the frequency range 7 – 24 GHz indicates that the frequency range needs to be split up into frequency sub-ranges, each with one example frequency selected.
 The intension with the example frequencies is that the technology evaluation is supposed to be performed per example frequency.
-The example frequencies are listed in table 5.2-1.
+The selected frequency sub-ranges and example frequencies are listed in table 5.2-1.